6 Benefits of Clove Essential Oil for Health

 Clove’s benefits are due to its essential oil.
 This oil is called Eugenol and has a high percentage of phenol and other constituents.

-The presence of phenol may be responsible for its antiseptic, anti-irritant properties.
+The presence of phenol may be responsible for its antiseptic and anti-irritant properties.

-Hence, it is suitable in case of sore throat, nasal inflammation due to cold, etc.
+Hence, it is suitable for sore throat, nasal inflammation due to cold, etc.

 Due to properties like antiseptic and aromatic odor, clove oil is used in toothpaste preparations, mouthwashes, gargles, soaps, etc.

-It is also used in some medical preparations to mask other drugs’ bitter taste or pungent odors.
-Oil c n be used in perfumes even.
+It is also used in medical preparations to mask other drugs’ bitter taste or pungent odors.
+Oil can even be used in perfumes.

-Clove oil benefits are also promising in the mitigation of stress and also inflammatory bowel disorders.
+Clove oil benefits are also promising in the mitigation of stress and inflammatory bowel disorders.

 Leave a Comment